Configure Global Log Receiver

 Receiver Configuration

-drop-down menu and follow the corresponding instructions below.
+drop-down menu, select a receiver and follow the corresponding instructions below.

 AWS Cloudwatch Receiver